GuiBibeau/akeru-search/README.md

 # Welcome to Akeru Search! 👋

 I've built an open-source search engine that combines traditional search with AI-powered insights, similar to what you might have seen with Perplexity AI.
-I'm primarily using [Groq's](https://groq.com/) lightning-fast LLM infrastructure, though I've made it flexible enough to work with other AI providers too.
+I'm primarily using [xAI](https://x.ai/) since grok is censorhip resistant, though I've made it flexible enough to work with other AI providers too.

 ## What's Under the Hood? 🛠️